 I’m all for design systems.
 They reduce time, save on costs and promote modular, systems-based thinking.
 But I’ve noticed a growing bias towards design systems focusing on the components first.
 This suggests they’re designed components-first.
 They’re not.
 Nor should they be.

 Jon is an ex-designer at Clearleft, where he worked with clients from around the world including Pearson Education, Nordea bank, Penguin Random House, Virgin Holidays, JP Morgan Chase, NBC Universal, Unicef, BBC, Code for America, and many more.

 He also speaks at design events and conferences, sometimes internationally, where he provides pragmatic advice, shares tried and tested methods and best practices, and occasionally explores new concepts like how we as an industry need to better learn from our mistakes.

 He also writes for various online and print publications, often on design and industry best practices, case studies and processes or design-related topics.

 As an ex Digital marketeer, Jon likes to think he has a unique insight into how important good design is to marketing, and how - when done well - they're both customer-centric without sacrificing the needs of the business.

 Away from the office

-The only Canadian in the office, Jon moved to Brighton in 2007 and sometimes reminisces about summers in Montreal.
-He can often be found drinking good coffee, playing 5-a-side with other aging Dads or donning lycra in some form and taking his bike (N+1 of course) out for a spin.
+One of two Canadians in the office, Jon moved to Brighton in 2007 and sometimes reminisces about summers in Montreal.
+He can often be found drinking good coffee, playing 5-a-side with other ageing Dads or donning lycra in some form and taking his N+1 bike out for a spin on the South Downs.

 Recent articles by Jon